Foreign involvement in the Syrian civil war: Alleged support for ISIS and al-Qaeda

-On 24 November 2015, speaking shortly after the shootdown of a Russian Su-24 by Turkey, Russian president Vladimir Putin characterised the role played by Turkey in the Syrian conflict as that of "the accomplices of terrorists."
-Russia′s foreign minister Sergey Lavrov claimed that the Turkish plan to create a buffer zone in the area where Syrian Turkmen lived in northern Syria stemmed from Ankara's wish "to protect local terrorist infrastructure."
-Many Turkish and Western analysts as well as officials questioned that ISIL oil was being imported into Turkey, argued that Moscow′s accusations of the Turkish government in this regard were unfounded.
+On 24 November 2015, speaking shortly after Turkey downed a Russian Su-24, Putin characterised Turkey's role in the conflict as that of "the accomplices of terrorists".
+Russian foreign minister Sergey Lavrov claimed that the Turkish plan to create a buffer zone in the area where Syrian Turkmen lived in northern Syria matched Ankara's wish "to protect local terrorist infrastructure".
+Turkish and Western analysts as well as officials questioned whether ISIL oil had been imported into Turkey, and argued that Moscow′s accusations were unfounded.

-In late November 2015, following Russian President Putin directly accusing Turkey of aiding ISIL and al-Qaeda, Turkey came under pressure from the US to close the remaining crossing point for ISIL militants on a 60-mile stretch of the border with Syria where ISIL had control of the Syrian side.
+In November, following Putin's accusation that Turkey was aiding ISIL and al-Qaeda, Turkey came under pressure from the US to close its crossing point for ISIL militants.

-On 2 December 2015, Russia′s military officials presented what they referred to as "only part of the available facts" that proved that Turkey′s president Recep Erdogan and his family were personally involved in a multimillion-dollar oil smuggling operation that funded ISIL terrorists.
-The accusations were seen as further drastic escalation of tensions between Turkey and Russia that has its military personnel and advanced weapons openly deployed in Syria.
+On 2 December, Russian military officials presented evidence that they claimed proved that Erdogan and his family were personally involved in smuggling oil to fund ISIL terrorists.
+The accusations were seen as a further escalation of tensions between Turkey and Russia.
 Both the Turkish government and the Iraqi Kurdish Regional Government (KRG) denied this.
-Commenting on the allegations, John R. Bass, the US Ambassador to Turkey, told the press that the claims about the Turkish government's involvement in ISIL oil trade were unfounded, citing the official apology issued by the CIA with regards to the allegations in 2014.
+Commenting on the allegations, US Ambassador to Turkey John R. Bass said that the claims about Turkish involvement in ISIL's oil trade were unfounded, citing the official apology issued by the CIA with regards to the 2014 allegations.

-On 24 February 2015, president Erdogan speaking on television of the tentative plan for a cessation of hostilities in Syria announced by Russia and the US two days prior, accused the UN, the West, Russia and Iran of seeking to further their own interests in Syria and said he feared a U.S.-Russian ceasefire plan would do little more than benefit Syria′s president Bashar al-Assad.

-In late December 2015, in an interview for Al Arabiya Turkey′s president Recep Erdogan said, "Syria, Iran, Iraq and Russia have formed a quartet alliance in Baghdad and asked Turkey to join, but I told President [Vladimir] Putin that I cannot sit alongside a president whose legitimacy is distrustful."